Digital Nomad Exchange

 When we asked expats what advice they would give a foreigner before buying a property in Jamaica, they said:

-"Buying a home here is a process, and you do not want to leave that home empty six months out of the year… It will be vandalized, burglarized, and taken over by squatters… Depending of course, where are you buy a house," remarked one foreigner who made the move to Montego Bay.
+"Buying a home here is a process, and you do not want to leave that home empty six months out of the year… It will be vandalized, burglarized, and taken over by squatters… Depending of course, where are you buy a house," explained one expat in Montego Bay.

 Are foreigners allowed to own property in Jamaica?